Jacobs Composition Academy Summer Intensive

 All tracks are subject to a $100 non-refundable enrollment deposit due at registration (credited towards tuition)

 JCA’s resident ensembles contain some of the best student performers at Indiana University.
-For the summer intensive, we have two ensembles (flute, clarinet, cello AND violin, cello, piano), one of which each student will write a 3-6-minute piece for.
-Pieces will be due by Monday July 14, and final edits (after the readings) will be due by Sunday, July 20.
+For the summer intensive, we will have two ensembles (instrumentation TBA).
+Pieces deadlines and final edit deadlines TBA.

 Schedule